Relaxation Control of Open Quantum Systems: Convergence of the iterated procedure of the recipe

 We stop the iterative procedure when one of the following three conditions is satisfied: (i) $C[\rho_\perp']$ decreases under the desired tolerance $\epsilon$, (ii) the relative change of $C[\rho_\perp']$ after $\Delta I$ subsequent iterations is smaller than $p$, or (iii) when the maximum number of iterations $I_\text{max}$ is reached.
 In our case, we fix $\epsilon=10^{-6},\, \Delta I = 10^2,\, p=10^{-6},\, I_\text{max}=10^4$.

 In Fig.~\ref{fig:iteration}a, we show the evolution of the cost function $C$ during the iterative procedure for the example shown in Fig.~\ref{fig:1}.
-From this result, we observe that in general there exists a threshold number $n_*$ of slowest decaying modes that can be suppressed within the desired precision $\epsilon$.
+From this result, we observe that in general there exists a threshold number $n_*$ of slowest-decaying modes that can be suppressed within the desired precision $\epsilon$.

 In Fig.~\ref{fig:iteration-scan}, we study the dependence of the threshold $n_*$ on the parameters $\alpha,h_x,J$ of the Liouvillian in Eqs.~\eqref{eq:model-H},\eqref{eq:model-L}.
 We observe that $n_*$ largely varies for different parameters, and its range spans from a minimum of 1 to the maximum number of modes we attempted to suppress, 19.
 This result demonstrates that the number of modes the recipe can cancel within a given precision is not uniform, for different Liouvillians.